When and where is it?

 How do I get to call a dance or two?

-Our Caller Coordinatoris Greg Frock his year.
-He will be coordinating the calling in advance to provide a fluid and varied program for the dancers.
-So if you want to call, please email him a couple of weeks in advance of the weekend.
+Our Caller Coordinator is Diane Silver this year.
+She will be coordinating the calling in advance to provide a fluid and varied program for the dancers.
+So if you want to call, please email her a couple of weeks in advance of the weekend.

 Who do I talk to about playing in the band?

 Laura Light coordinates most of the music; contra-dance musicians please mail her if you have questions.
 But basically just show up Friday with your axe / wind-tube / poundy-thing, and we'll find some stage time for you.
 (Microphone optional.)

 Suzanne Hosch manages the morning and pre-dance waltzes.
 Mail her for a set list and schedule.

 Come play and jam with talented volunteer musicians from both our local dance community and far flung communities, including Paul Moore (Curious George), June Advincula, Lew Gelfond (Flying the Tune), Laura Light (Avant Gardeners), Janet Muse from Charlottesville, Bob Kirkman and many members of the Atlanta Open Band, and of course our own Asheville Open Band.
 Many more local and visiting musicians will be appearing!
 The music is always great.

 There are additional opportunities to play at the other dances, (square, English and barn), waltzes, swing on the beach, late night blues and informal jams.
 Look here at some tunes we often play.